Over the last decade the healthcare sector has been a great place to invest your money.

 CSL Limited (ASX: CSL)

 CSL is one of the world’s leading biotherapeutics companies.
-I think it would be a great long term option due to the quality of its CSL Behring and Seqirus businesses.
-CSL Behring is the global leader in plasma therapies and Seqirus is the second biggest influenza vaccines business.
-Both businesses look well-positioned for long-term growth due to their leading products and lucrative development pipelines.
-In addition to this, extremely strong demand for immunoglobulins products looks set to underpin above-average growth in the near term.
+I continue to believe it would be a great long term option for investors due to the quality of its CSL Behring and Seqirus businesses.
+Both businesses look very well-positioned for long-term growth due to their leading products and lucrative development pipelines.
+In addition to this, in the near term, strong demand for immunoglobulins products and tight market conditions look set to underpin above-average growth.

 Pro Medicus Limited (ASX: PME)

-Pro Medicus is a leading provider of a full range of radiology IT software and services to hospitals, imaging centres, and healthcare groups globally.
-It was a very impressive performer in FY 2019 thanks to strong demand for its offering.
-This led to it reporting a whopping 91.9% increase in full year profit to $19.1 million.
+Another healthcare share to consider is Pro Medicus.
+It is a leading provider of a full range of radiology IT software and services to hospitals, imaging centres, and healthcare groups.
+In FY 2019 it delivered extremely strong earnings growth thanks to growing demand for its offering from a number of leading healthcare institutions.
+This led to it reporting a massive 91.9% increase in full year profit to $19.1 million.
 Given the quality of its products and its sizeable market opportunity, I believe Pro Medicus is capable of continuing this strong form for some time to come.
-And with its shares down 42% from their 52-week high prior to today, now could be an opportune time to pick them up with a long term view.

-The post 3 ASX healthcare shares I want to buy and hold in the 2020s appeared first on Motley Fool Australia.
+The post 3 ASX healthcare shares I would buy and hold for a decade appeared first on Motley Fool Australia.

-And here are five more outstanding growth shares that I think could provide market beating returns throughout the 2020s.
+And here are three more outstanding growth shares that I think could provide market beating returns throughout the 2020s.